Darts: Playing dimensions

-The regulations came about due to the United Kingdom and the rest of the world playing at different lengths, with 2.37 m being the compromise length.
+The regulations came about owing to the United Kingdom and the rest of the world playing at different lengths, with 2.37 m being the compromise length.

 Scoring

 The standard dartboard is divided into 20 numbered sections, scoring from 1 to 20 points, by wires running from the small central circle to the outer circular wire.
 Circular wires within the outer wire subdivide each section into single, double and treble areas.
 The dartboard featured on The Indoor League television show of the 1970s did not feature a treble section, and according to host Fred Trueman during the first episode, this is the traditional Yorkshire board.

-Various games can be played (and still are played informally) using the standard dartboard.
+Various games are played using the standard dartboard.
 However, in the official game, any dart landing inside the outer wire scores as follows: